-The log is a detailed record of the Web sites you have accessed or attempted to access.
+The log is a detailed record of the websites you have accessed or attempted to access.
 Up to 128 entries are stored in the log.
-Log entries only appear when keyword blocking is enabled, and no log entries are made for the Trusted User.
+Log entries appear only when keyword blocking is enabled and no log entries are made for the trusted user.